jamf/jamf_entries_menu_manager/README.md

   * *i.e. if they do not have access to a parent channel, then any child channels become root nodes.
 And if they do not have access to all child channels of a Title, then the Title is hidden too.*
 * If new channels are added to the CMS, they are automatically added to the bottom of the first column.
 They can then be rearranged via the add-on Settings.
 * If existing channels are removed from the CMS, they will be removed from the Entries menu as expected.
 Nesting will automatically resolve itself, depending on any parent/children that Channel had.

+## Contributing

+PRs are welcome to add new features or fix bugs.
+Approvals are required by the @jamf/dotcom-maintainer team.
+You can also open an Issue for features that warrant further discussion.